 Is the pain of a pinched nerve putting a strain on your everyday life?
-If so, seek treatment at Polaris Spine & Neuropathy Center, in Sandy Springs and Smyrna in the Atlanta, College Park, Georgia metropolitan area.
+If so, seek treatment at Polaris Spine & Neuropathy Center, in Sandy Springs, College Park, and Bethlehem, Georgia.
 The practice offers a variety of treatments for your symptoms, known as radiculopathy.
 They offer support in an innovative environment, using the latest minimally invasive technology and techniques.
 To get started, call or reach out online.

 Radiculopathy is the term that spine experts use to refer to any symptoms produced by a pinched nerve root located in the spinal column.
 Such symptoms include: